acdaniells/spiral/README.md

 # Spiral Framework

-Spiral is an extension of the Cement Application Framework for data science applications.
+Spiral is an extension of the Cement Application Framework designed for data science applications.